sakumisu/SiFli-SDK/example/bt/3sco/README_EN.md

 # BT 3SCO Example

+Source Code Path: example/bt/3sco

+## Overview
-This project is an example for establishing 3 eSCO links simultaneously.
-Currently, only 58x supports 3SCO.
+This project demonstrates an example of establishing 3 eSCO links simultaneously, currently only supported on 58x platforms

+## Usage

+### Compilation Method
-- Compilation method is the same as other common projects: scons --board=xxxx -j8
+Compilation method is the same as other common projects: scons --board=xxxx -j8

+### Support Status
-- This project can also compile non-58x boards, but only supports 1 eSCO
+This project can be compiled for non-58x boards, but only supports 1 eSCO link

+### L2CAP Profile Operation
-- The upper layer uses a custom L2CAP profile.
-In the btskey main Menu, enter btskey a to access the bt_l2cap_profile Menu
+Uses a custom L2CAP profile in the upper layer.
+Enter 'btskey a' in the btskey main Menu to access the bt_l2cap_profile Menu

-- After entering the bt_l2cap_profile Menu, you need to first enter btskey 1 to register the L2CAP profile before proceeding with subsequent ACL/SCO link establishment
+After entering the bt_l2cap_profile Menu, you need to first enter 'btskey 1' to register the L2CAP profile before proceeding to establish ACL/SCO connections

+### eSCO Data Path
-- For the data paths of the 3 eSCO links, currently only the first established eSCO path's data is interfaced with the local audio path.
-The data from the other two eSCO links established later is sent back to the remote party using loopback mode by default.
+For the 3 eSCO data paths, currently only the first established eSCO path's data is connected to the local audio path.
+The data from the subsequent two established eSCO paths is sent back to the other party using loopback by default